argonne-lcf/alcf4_aibenchmarks/DBScan/README.md

 Downsampling data in computational fluid dynamics (CFD): it can be challenging to train reduced-order machine learned models on data from fluid dynamics simulations because large meshes result in many features (high-dimensional datasets).
 Brewer, et al. designed a method for subsampling meshes using clustering [4].
 Although they demonstrated their method on smaller problems, CFD simulations on leadership-class supercomputers often have meshes that do not fit in memory on a single node.

+Identifying cell populations in single-cell analysis: single-cell data, such as data from mass cytometry, can quickly become large.
+FastPG was designed to quickly cluster millions of cells in order to identify cell populations [5].
+It was funded by ECP through ExaGraph and is integrated into [MCMICRO](https://mcmicro.org/), a pipeline that transforms multi-channel whole-slide images into single-cell data [6].

 ## Code Access
 This benchmark is part of the open source [ArborX](https://github.com/arborx/ArborX) library.